alan-turing-institute/tapas/docs/source/implementing-attacks.rst

 As discussed above, an ``Attack`` object requires the implementation of three methods:

 1. ``.train(threat_model, **kwargs)``: checks that the threat model is compatible, and (optionally) set internal parameters from the information available to the attacker.
 See `below <Training an Attack_>`_  for more details.
 2. ``.attack(datasets)``: performs the attack on each *synthetic* dataset, and returns a *decision* for each of them.
 The nature of this decision depends on the specific threat model.
-We discuss a common family of threat models `below <Label-Inference Attacks_>`_, where the decision is a countable value.
+We discuss a common family of threat models `below <LabelInferenceThreatModel_>`_, where the decision is a countable value.
 3. ``.attack_score(datasets)``: similar to ``.attack``, except a (typically real-valued) *score* is returned for each dataset.
 This score typically reflects the confidence of the attacker for each possible decision.
 The output of ``attack_score`` should be compatible with ``attack``.
 This method is *optional*: if the attack you implement does not have a meaningful notion of score, returning a constant score for all datasets is allowed.
 However, some reporting methods will not work if a score is not provided.

 Additionally, the following methods are useful to implement: